YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hand holding shed hair with classic Diamond Hair Clinic bottom strip

-Can I Have a Hair Transplant During Telogen Effluvium?
+Can You Have a Hair Transplant With Telogen Effluvium?

-I understand why this question creates pressure.
-The patient sees hair in the shower, the pillow, the comb, or the sink and feels that the chance to fix it is slipping away.
-But sudden shedding can make the scalp look worse than the true long term pattern.
-If we operate while the picture is distorted, we can choose the wrong area, the wrong graft number, or the wrong hairline plan.
+I understand why this feels urgent.
+Seeing hair in the shower, on the pillow, or in your hands can make you feel that the chance to fix it is slipping away.
+But a frightening wash day, a close-up photo, or one bad week should not decide a donor plan.
+If we operate while the picture is distorted, we can choose the wrong area, the wrong graft number, or the wrong hairline design.

 Why is telogen effluvium different from pattern hair loss?

 A hair transplant can move donor grafts into an area where hair has been permanently lost.
 It cannot stop a temporary shedding process that is still active across the scalp.
-With telogen effluvium, the first job is to understand the trigger and wait for the scalp picture to become readable again.
-If the shedding is mixed with male or female pattern hair loss, then the permanent part may be treated surgically later, but only after the temporary part is separated from it.
+With telogen effluvium, the first job is to understand the trigger and wait until the scalp picture becomes readable again.
+If shedding is mixed with male or female pattern hair loss, the permanent part may be treated surgically later, after the temporary part is separated from it.

-This distinction is important because it protects donor hair.
+This distinction protects donor hair.
 Donor grafts are limited.
-If we use them during a temporary shedding phase, we may spend grafts on an area that would have recovered or we may underestimate another area that will need treatment later.
+If grafts are used during a temporary shedding phase, we may spend them on an area that would have recovered, or we may underestimate another area that will need treatment later.
 The same caution applies to diffuse thinning and hair transplant planning, because the visible scalp alone does not always tell the full diagnosis.

 When should surgery wait?

-Surgery should wait when the shedding is still heavy, the cause is not clear, the donor area is also changing, or the patient has not yet been medically reviewed for likely triggers.
-If the shedding began after fever, infection, crash dieting, weight loss surgery, childbirth, iron deficiency, thyroid disease, or a new medication, the timing of surgery should respect that medical story.
+Surgery should wait when shedding is still heavy, the cause is unclear, the donor area is also changing, or likely triggers have not been medically reviewed.
+If the shedding began after fever, COVID infection, crash dieting, weight loss surgery, childbirth, iron deficiency, thyroid disease, a new medication, or pregnancy and IVF timing, the timing of surgery should respect that story.

-I am also cautious when the patient says the hair looks different every week.
+I am also cautious when the hair looks different every week.
 A transplant plan needs a stable target.
-If the hairline, mid scalp, crown, and donor area are changing quickly, the plan becomes guesswork.
+If the hairline, mid-scalp, crown, and donor area are changing quickly, the plan becomes guesswork.
 Surgery should not be used as a way to escape uncertainty.
-It should be done when the uncertainty has been reduced enough that the operation is actually serving the patient.
+It should be done when the uncertainty has been reduced enough that the operation is actually serving you.

-For some patients, the safer delay is a few months.
-For others, especially when there is a nutritional, thyroid, postpartum, medication, or active hair loss issue, the delay may need to be longer.
-I do not give one fixed waiting period to everyone because the responsible answer depends on the trigger, the recovery pattern, the exam, the donor area, and whether androgenetic hair loss is also present.
+For some people, the safer delay is a few months.
+For others, especially with nutritional deficiency, thyroid disease, postpartum shedding, medication changes, chronic illness, or active hair loss, the delay may need to be longer.
+I do not give one fixed waiting period to everyone because the responsible answer depends on the trigger, recovery pattern, examination, donor area, and whether androgenetic hair loss is also present.
+A hormonal contraception change can be one of those timing clues, so birth control and hair transplant planning should not be separated from the shedding history.

 Three timing checks before hair transplant surgery during telogen effluvium